 Step 2: Idea Building

 Now let’s have some fun with that media list of yours!
-Choose anyone from your media list that inspires you the most and take a look at their posts.
+Choose any one person from your media list that inspires you and take a look at their posts.
 Do you notice they have certain daily or monthly themes?
 What kind of stories do they like to publish?

 Hopefully you’ve jotted down some notes and are feeling inspired.
 Form this motivation into a producer one sheet.